-Established in South Warwickshire by Trudi Rainsberry, with the aim of supporting the needs of autistic children and young people, through providing training, advice and services to educational settings, parents and carers.
+Established in South Warwickshire by Trudi Rainsberry, with the aim of supporting the needs of autistic children and young people: Providing training, advice and services to educational settings, parents and carers.

 BPhil & MEd Special Education Autism (Children)

 As a specialist in autism, I have a degree and Master’s degree in Special Education, Autism (Children), both with Distinction, from the University of Birmingham’s School of Education; receiving a Distinguished Alumni Scholarship for my Master’s degree.
 Whilst at university, I was mentored by members of the Autism Centre for Education and Research (ACER), including Dr Glenys Jones, Dr Kerstin Wittemeyer and Dr Despina Papoudi.
 I was proud to have a paper published in the Good Autism Practice (GAP) Journal in 2017, following a collaborative research project with teenage girls on the autism spectrum (see diaries below).
 Continuing to develop my understanding of autism is important to me, particularly in relation to the views and perspectives of autistic people.

 My progression into education began over fifteen years ago, when I supported children on the autism spectrum with extreme demand avoidance.
 After training to be a teacher, I taught in both mainstream and special schools, and as a specialist teacher for a local authority.

-I tailor and deliver bespoke training and workshops, developing the skills of individuals to support and meet the needs of children and young people on the autism spectrum, providing practical solutions based on a child/person-centred approach, aimed at building an inclusive and supportive environment.
+I tailor and deliver bespoke training and workshops, developing the skills of individuals to support and meet the needs of autistic children and young people, providing practical solutions based on a child/person-centred approach, aimed at building an inclusive and supportive environment.
 For over two years I delivered the Autism Education Trust (AET) schools programme for a local authority, sharing good autism practice and personal experiences.